microsoft/VFSForGit/Atomic.md

 -   Memcpy'ing the providerID xattr fails (or is never reached because of a crash)

-    -   We have a partial placeholder file in .temp that will be overwritten by a retry.
+    -   We have a incomplete placeholder file in .temp that will be overwritten by a retry.

 -   Memcpy'ing the contentID xattr fails (or is never reached because of a crash)

-    -   We have a partial placeholder file in .temp that will be overwritten by a retry.
+    -   We have a incomplete placeholder file in .temp that will be overwritten by a retry.

 -   We crash before reaching InitializeEmptyPlaceholder